wh-alice/mig_visualstudio/vs/code-quality/ca1054--uri-parameters-should-not-be-strings.md

 ---
-title: "CA1054: URI parameters should not be strings | Microsoft Docs" ms.custom: ""
+title: "CA1054: URI parameters should not be strings" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"